-Trusts are peculiar to it.
-Anglo-American system of law.
+Trusts are peculiar to the Anglo-American system of law.
 English common law established the general framework for what would become U.S. trust law.
-Trust law in the United States developed through the adical system rather than through federal or state legislation, although each state has allopted a atures that are specific to trusts.
+Trust law in the United States developed through the judicial system rather than through federal or state legislation, although each state has adopted statutes that are specific to trusts.

-The principles of common trus lav are in ir application in judicial proceedings over time have been consolidated and interpreted in two primary publications.
+The principles of common trust law and their application in judicial proceedings over time have been consolidated and interpreted in two primary publications.
 These publications are the basic guides to common trust law in the United States:

-- Restatement of the Law Third, Trusts, Agerican Lew Institute - Scott and Ascher on Trusts, Fifth Edition
+- Restatement of the Law Third, Trusts, American Law Institute - Scott and Ascher on Trusts, Fifth Edition

-The Uniform Law Commission has adopted a variety of uniform trust statutes that gives states a framework for establishing their trust and probate strutes.
-A list of the most relevant uniform statutes, which only apply if adopted by a state's egisleture appears in appendix B, "Uniform Trust Laws," of this booklet.
-States typically modify there uniform statutes to accomplish their own legislative objectives.
+The Uniform Law Commission has adopted a variety of uniform trust statutes that gives states a framework for establishing their trust and probate statutes.
+A list of the most relevant uniform statutes, which only apply if adopted by a state's legislature, appears in appendix B, "Uniform Trust Laws," of this booklet.
+States typically modify these uniform statutes to accomplish their own legislative objectives.